Home Compare KNIN.SW vs UPS

 Kuehne + Nagel International vs United Parcel Service: Which Stock Looks Stronger in 2026?

 United Parcel Service leads structurally, with valuation as the clearest single gap between the two profiles.
-The remaining gap is narrow enough that the comparison remains open to different readings.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+Kuehne + Nagel International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (KNIN.SW: STOXX 600, UPS: S&P 500).